zacwong2151/tp/docs/UserGuide.md

 * Note that shorthands `e add` and `ea` can also be used instead of `event add`
 * All parameters must be separated by a single space.
 * Date and Time - The format must be exactly `DD-MM-YYYY TTTT`
-* Budget - Argument must start with a `$`, followed by a floating point number with at most 2 decimal places.
+* Budget - Argument must be a floating point number with at most 2 decimal places.

 Examples:
-* `event add n/food donation r/chef r/packer d/23-9-2023 1500 dsc/help food distribution m/50 potatoes b/$50` creates an event with name `food donation`, roles needed `chef` and `packer`, event date `23rd September 2023, 3pm`, description `help food distribution`, materials needed `50 potatoes` and budget `$50`
+* `event add n/food donation r/chef r/packer d/23-9-2023 1500 dsc/help food distribution m/50 potatoes b/50` creates an event with name `food donation`, roles needed `chef` and `packer`, event date `23rd September 2023, 3pm`, description `help food distribution`, materials needed `50 potatoes` and budget `$50`

 ### Exiting the program : `exit`